manhema/deep-learning-ml-engine-walk/README.md

 This tutorial introduces on how to train deep learning models on Google ML Engine _(now AI Platform)_ which is a tool developed by Google to make it easier to take ML projects from ideation to production.

+**Note**: This tutorial is an adaption of the [Getting Started Training Prediction](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) tutorial.

 #### What is deep learning?

 [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) is a class of machine learning algorithms that: use multiple layers to progressively extract higher level features from raw input.